 Atlantic Railton is a dedication to people and places that are no longer with us, tenderly evidencing the experiences of belonging and connection held in these spaces, which communities continue to feel the effects of today.

-Ain Bailey & Imani Robinson: Atlantic Railton: LIVE – In collaboration with interdisciplinary writer, artist, editor and independent curator Imani Robinson Bailey will perform a live extension of Atlantic Railton followed by a DJ set from Rabz Lansiquot on the 10th of September at the Serpentine Pavilion 2021 designed by Counterspace.
+Ain Bailey & Imani Mason Jordan: Atlantic Railton: LIVE – In collaboration with interdisciplinary writer, artist, editor and independent curator Imani Mason Jordan (fka Robinson) Bailey will perform a live extension of Atlantic Railton followed by a DJ set from Rabz Lansiquot on the 10th of September at the Serpentine Pavilion 2021 designed by Counterspace.

 ‘When thinking of activism and community organising, and in particular those spaces that are no longer with us, I am compelled to think about a number of organisations in Brixton that instilled in me a foundational and tender way of working with people.
 When thinking about my own sonic story in relation to these places, one particular memory is of the Rollocks Steel Band family rehearsing outside 5 Leeson Road, perhaps on their way to the Notting Hill Carnival.
 5 Leeson Road was formerly a social centre for West Indian Senior Citizens, a part of Brixton Neighbourhood Community Association.
 My mother Bevolyn Bailey managed the luncheon club.’ – Ain Bailey, 2021